sagemath/sagewiki_to_gh-2022-10-10/grants/09/ccli/ConferenceCall/25Aug.md

       * linear algebra, graphing, graph theory (pretty polished + robert miller's fast graphs)
       * wide range of things to polish and document better
       * tutorials
     * standalone version local GUI that would interact with notebooks that use enthought's stuff: mayavi, chaco, etc.
-      * local fast 3d interacts using mayavi -- Kiran speaks to how useful it would be to have this in teaching.
+      * local responsive 2d/3d graphics interacts using matplotlib/chaco/mayavi -- Kiran speaks to how useful it would be to have fast 3d interacts in teaching.
     * notebook input widgets (like Rado's graph editor, a matrix input widget, etc.) that work in the input cells

 * David Farmer -- do not use the word polish -- use the phrase "classroom ready"!!